Belief Bias Identification: Theoretical derivations

 This section shows the derivation of equations of posterior parameters in section 2.
-I present two cases: The Bayesian case (eq.
-(3)), and introducing the biases of the baseline model (eq.(4) and (5)).
-The rest of the proofs for the remaining biases are analogous to these cases.
+I present two cases: Proposition 1 characterizes the Bayesian benchmark under standard beta-binomial conjugacy (eq.(3)), and Proposition 2 introduces the biases of the baseline model (eq.(4) and (5)).
+The rest of the derivations for the remaining biases are analogous to these cases.
 Once the distorted likelihood and prior are given, the proof follows the exact same steps.